electric-sql/terraform-aws/README.md

 Running `terraform apply` for this configuration without any modifications will provision the following infrastructure:

-  - a new VPC with two private subnets and one public subnet
+  - a new VPC with two private and two public subnets
   - an instance of RDS for PostgreSQL that has logical replication enabled
   - Electric sync service running the `electricsql/electric:latest` image [from Docker Hub](https://hub.docker.com/r/electricsql/electric) as a Fargate task on ECS
-  - a new S3 bucket for hosting your web app's assets
-  - a CloudFront distribution to serve the web app
+  - an Application Load Balancer with an HTTP and an HTTPS listener, both routing to the default port of the Electric sync service container

 Things you can customize with input variables:

   - the name of each logical component
   - database credentials
-  - domain names used for the CloudFront distribution and the NLB
+  - Electric's Docker image tag, etc.

-**NOTE:** when building a new infrastructure from scratch for the first time, a few manual steps will be required, such as initializing the remote state for Terraform, validating a TLS certificate request for your custom domain, etc. See the next section for a complete walkthrough.
+**NOTE:** when building a new infrastructure from scratch for the first time, a few manual steps will be required, such as initializing the remote state for Terraform and requesting a TLS certificate from AWS Certificate Manager for your custom domain, etc. See the next section for a complete walkthrough.

 ## Usage